Build-A-Pac/buildaPac-FE/Readme.md

 > This project is an attempt to recreate PC Part Picker and add some new features to it that make the user experience better.

+>We have added a feature that allows the user to auto-generate a computer build.
+All of the components in the auto-build are compatible, and a total price is included in the build.

 ## Usage